 Enter the desired file size or select it from the drop-down list.
 The backup will then be split into multiple files of the specified size.
 This comes in handy when creating a backup that you plan to burn to multiple CDs or DVDs later on.
-You might also want to split the backup destined to an FTP server, since data recovery directly from an FTP server requires the backup to be split into files no more than 2GB in size.
+You might also want to split a backup into 2-GB files if you are backing up to a hard disk, but you plan to manually copy the backup to an FTP server later.